Maidenhead Rotary Club

 Picture

-• Makindu Dental Clinic in Kenya: This is a twice monthly dental clinic where facilities & dental treatment are available, free of charge, to patients who would otherwise not have access to this
+• Makindu Dental Clinic in Kenya: This is a twice monthly dental clinic where facilities & dental treatment are available, free of charge, to patients who would otherwise not have access to dental care.

-• On-going support for the excellent work of Shelterbox (see below), which provides families with vital equipment to rebuild their lives after a disaster or humanitarian crisis
+• On-going support for the excellent work of Shelterbox, which provides families with vital equipment to rebuild their lives after a disaster or humanitarian crisis.

 Picture